How do you know if something is a fit if you’ve never had the chance to try it out?

 - Careers: What do industry professionals advise in their roles as mentors?
 What does it look like to have a job in tech?

 - Study: What are the next steps for me to explore a career in tech at my current school?
-What is the pathway to graduate with a major or minor in computing at UMD?
+What is the pathway to graduate with a major in computing at UMD?

 Questions?
 Email firstname.lastname@example.org.